jujinkim/FixedOrderStaggeredGridLayoutManager/README.md

 ## Important Differences vs Android's StaggeredGridLayoutManager
 - Fixed-order placement uses cached absolute rects; scrolling does not trigger repacking or implicit reseat of views.
-- If a ViewHolder’s internal layout changes at runtime (e.g., `removeAllViews()` then `addView()`), and the measured height can change, you must notify so the layout is recomputed from the first affected position; otherwise the new content may be clipped or not fully visible.
+- If a ViewHolder’s internal layout changes at runtime (e.g., `removeAllViews()` then `addView()`), and the measured height can change, this layout does not repack on scroll like platform SGLM.
+Two options:
+  - Use the built-in auto-detection (default ON): visible children are remeasured and if any height changed, the layout auto-invalidates from the earliest affected position.
+  - Or notify manually for explicit control or bulk updates:
-  - Notify a single item: `adapter.notifyItemChanged(position, /* payload= */ "size_changed")`
+    - Single item: `adapter.notifyItemChanged(position, /* payload= */ "size_changed")`
-  - Or invalidate globally when many items changed: `layoutManager.invalidateItemPositions()`
+    - Many changed: `layoutManager.invalidateItemPositions()`
 - This differs from the platform SGLM, which may remeasure and repack visible items on scroll and layout passes; here, item coordinates are deterministic and only change upon explicit data/size changes.

 Example (dynamic child swap):